This is the Trinidad and Tobago EITI 2021-2023 work plan.

 The fiscal regime also includes a package of incentives provided to these companies to boost oil and gas production and attract new investment.
 Incentives may take the form of tax rebates and various allowances which generally serve to lower the tax burden on the companies.
 These include the Sustainability Incentive, Investment Tax Credit, the Workover Allowance and the Deepwater Allowance, among others.

-Trinidad and Tobago EITI Steering Committee “unanimously agreed to implement a TTEITI Beneficial Ownership Project” in its 54th meeting held on 19 March 2015.
-As part of the 2014-2015 TTEITI Report, the country started gathering beneficial ownership data to populate the Beneficial Ownership Registry.
-The Beneficial Ownership project webpage documents a suggested definition of beneficial ownership and a politically exposed person.
+In 2015, the Trinidad and Tobago EITI Steering Committee “unanimously agreed to implement a TTEITI Beneficial Ownership Project”, and ever since the country started gathering beneficial ownership data to populate their Registry.

-Revenues from the extractive industry are allocated through several mechanisms.
-They are:
+Revenues from the extractive industry are allocated through several mechanisms:

-- The national budget: Trinidad and Tobago’s national budget is partially financed by income from petroleum activities.
-On 1st October every year when the National Budget is presented, the Ministry of Finance informs the country how the Government plans to use its energy revenues.
+- The national budget: the country’s national budget is partially financed by income from petroleum activities.
+On 1st October every year when the National Budget is presented, the Ministry of Finance informs how the Government plans to use its energy revenues.

 - The Heritage and Stabilization Fund (HSF): is to cushion the economy in case of a sustained shortfall on Government revenue due to a collapse of petroleum prices.
-The HSF Act also sets up that the fund also has a heritage purpose (see more in 2015 EITI Report, session 3.5.2).
-The fund is supervised by the Ministry of Finances and the auditing process are conducted by the Auditor General to ensure that funds are not mishandled.
+The HSF Act also sets up that the fund also has a heritage purpose and is supervised by the Ministry of Finance.
+The auditing process are conducted by the Auditor General to ensure that funds are not mishandled.

 - Share to the Ministry of Energy and Energy Affairs.